mrdaghestani/PersianDateAndTimePicker/README.md

 But when I started to use [MVVM](http://en.wikipedia.org/wiki/Model_View_ViewModel) architectural pattern, I decided to create input that can get both PersianDate & Time into standard c# DateTime.

-Her it is, and I decided to create one stand alone for other that had the same issue.
+Here it is, and I decided to create one stand alone for other that had the same issue.

 Enjoy...!